ponylang/pony-tutorial/docs/capabilities/aliasing.md

 Here, we consume `a`, assign it to the field `buddy`, and assign the _old_ value of `buddy` to `b`.

 __Why is it ok to destructively read fields when we can't consume them?__ Because when we do a destructive read, we assign to the field so it always has a value.
-So, unlike `consume`, there's no time when the field is empty, so it's safe and the compiler doesn't complain.
+Unlike `consume`, there's no time when the field is empty.
+That means it's safe and the compiler doesn't complain.

 # Ephemeral types